nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * **`list`** : Lists all animals.
    * **`exit`** : Exits the app.

 1. You can refer to the features below for the details of each command.
-For the convenience of new users, the [basic features](#Basic Features) are listed first, followed by additional [advanced features](#Advanced Features) which may be useful for the user.
+For the convenience of new users, the [Basic Features](#basic-features) are listed first, followed by additional [Advanced Features](#advanced-features) which may be useful for the user.

 ## Basic Features